RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

    - true -- The LiDAR point cloud will be sent to ROS/ROS2.

    *The ROS point cloud type is the ROS official defined type -- sensor_msgs/PointCloud2, so it can be visualized on the ROS  `rviz` tool directly.
 It is not suggested to record the point cloud to rosbag, because its size may be very large.
 Please record Packets instead.
 Refer to the case of msg_source=2.*

-- send_packet_proto

-   - true -- The Lidar packets will be sent out as Protobuf message by the UDP protocol.

-- send_point_cloud_proto

-   - true -- The Lidar point cloud will be sent out as Protobuf message by the UDP protocol.

-*The point cloud is too large, so it is suggested to send packets rather than point clouds.
-Please refer to the case of send_packet_proto=true.*

 ## 2 lidar